Lokono language: Etymology

 Arawak is a tribal name in reference to the main crop food, the cassava root, commonly known as manioc.
 The cassava root is a popular staple for millions of people in South America, Asia and Africa.
 It is a woody shrub grown in tropical or subtropical regions.
 Speakers of Arawak also identify themselves as Lokono, which translates as "the people".
 They call their language Lokono Dian, "the people's speech".

 Alternative names of the same language include Arawák, Arahuaco, Aruak, Arowak, Arawac, Araguaco, Aruaqui, Arwuak, Arrowukas, Arahuacos, Locono, and Luccumi.

 Geographic distribution

-Lokono is an Arawakan language most commonly found to be spoken in eastern Venezuela, Guyana, Suriname and French Guiana.
+Lokono is an Arawakan language most commonly found to be spoken in eastern Venezuela, Colombia, Guyana, Suriname and French Guiana.
 There are approximately 2,500 native speakers today.
 The following are regions where Arawak has been found spoken by native speakers.